“I don’t believe in success and failure.” – Viola Spolin.

 - Freedom to play with enthusiasm and joy

-- An eagerness to accept the challenge
+- A readiness to take on the challenge

 My two cents…